- Community Services

-The Department of Community Services is comprised of the Divisions of Elder Services, Recreation, Youth Services, Veterans Services and new this year, Andover DIVERSE; a Division focused on advancing community-driven initiatives and engagement with the goal of building a more inclusive Andover.
+The Department of Community Services is comprised of the Divisions of Elder Services, Recreation, Youth Services, Wellness and Support Services, and Andover DIVERSE; a Division focused on advancing community-driven initiatives and engagement with the goal of building a more inclusive Andover.

 The Department of Community Services is deliberately public-facing; focusing its work and mission on improving the quality of life for all who call Andover home.

-Additionally, the Department of Community Services in conjunction with other Town Departments serves as trustee and programmer for many of Andover’s most treasured resources such as Pomp’s Pond/Rec Park, the Andover Youth and Senior Centers, Veterans memorials and our many green spaces and playgrounds.
+Additionally, the Department of Community Services in conjunction with other Town Departments serves as trustee and programmer for many of Andover’s most treasured resources such as Pomp’s Pond/Rec Park, the Andover Youth and Senior Centers and our many green spaces and playgrounds.
 The Department places a high priority on collaboration in and among its Divisions to maximize service delivery to the community.

 Alphabet Soup: Understanding Gender and Sexuality